grynmoor/class/README.md

 require("class")
 ```
 From there, a global function 'newclass' will be created which can be used to create classes.
 This global can be renamed by changing the **GLOBAL_NAME** variable in class.lua.
-If the creation of a global is undesired, set the **GLOBAL** variable in classit.lua to false and instead do the following:
+If the creation of a global is undesired, set the **GLOBAL** variable in class.lua to false and instead do the following:
 ```lua
 local newclass = require("class")
 ```